noomorph/multidispatch/README.md

-ruby-multidispatch
+multidispatch
 ==================

-Very basic multidispatch in Ruby using natural syntax.
+Very basic multidispatch in **Ruby** using natural syntax.
+Currently supports overloads by count of mandatory parameters.
-It solves only one problem: converts
+So, it solves only one problem.
+Converts the following code:

 ```ruby
 class BoilerplateClass